Wednesday, 30 November 2016

 Tuesday, 1 November 2016

-The closer they are to their 1960s source material, the more the Marvel Studios films remind me of the works of Roy Lichtenstein - they both make untold millions out of reconfiguring raw, imaginative material.
-Like the pop artist, the films laser in on specific, arresting compositional ideas, then blow them up in a way designed to make them more obviously expensive and therefore palatable and easily digestible.
+The closer they are to their 1960s source material, the more the Marvel Studios films remind me of the works of Roy Lichtenstein - they both make untold millions out of blandly reconfiguring raw, imaginative, material.
+Like the pop artist, the films laser in on specific, arresting compositional ideas, then blows them up in a way designed to make them more obviously expensive and therefore easily digestible.
 The company's latest, Doctor Strange, as well as exploding Christopher Nolan's kneaded cities, builds its finale around the strange, alien landscapes seen in Steve Ditko's original artwork.